kristendwan/admin/pa2_php/apache_setup.md

+# THIS DOCUMENT IS DEPRECATED.
+DO NOT USE IT.
+IT IS SOLELY HERE FOR YOUR ENJOYMENT.

 ## PA1 with Apache
 You will not have administrative access to your development machine.
 However, it is not required; Apache and MySQL will happily run as a normal user, provided they are configured